Lochmaben

-Lochmaben (Loch Mhabain) is a small town and civil parish in Scotland, and site of a castle.
-It lies 4 mi west of Lockerbie, in Dumfries and Galloway.
+Lochmaben (Loch Mhabain) is a historic market town, civil parish and former royal burgh in Dumfries and Galloway Scotland, and site of a castle.
+It lies approximately 42 miles (68 km) south-southwest of Edinburgh, 60 miles (97 km) southeast of Glasgow, and 4 mi west of Lockerbie, It had a population of 2,092 in 2022.

 By the 12th century the Bruce family had become the local landowners and, in the 14th century, Edward I rebuilt Lochmaben Castle.
 It was subsequently taken by Archibald Douglas, 3rd Earl of Douglas in 1384/5 and was abandoned in the early 17th century.
 The town itself became a Royal Burgh in 1447.

 History

 Etymology

 It is likely that the name Lochmaben represents the Roman name Locus Maponi.
 This name is Brittonic in origin, and contains the element luch, meaning 'marshy or brackish water' (Welsh llwch, Gaelic loch), and the name Mapon, a deity name meaning "Great (divine) son or youth".
 The first part of the name could also be explained as log, an element derived from Latin locus, 'a place".

 Early inhabitants

 Lochmaben has been inhabited since earliest times, owing to its strategic position on the routes from England to Scotland and Ireland, to the small lochs surrounding it and to the relatively fertile soil in the area.
 The first inhabitants may have lived in crannogs in the lochs.

 After the Roman departure from the area around Dumfries the locale had various forms of visit by Picts, Saxons, Scots and Danes culminating in a decisive victory over the native Britons in 890 for Giric mac Dúngail (Modern Gaelic: Griogair mac Dhunghail, known in English simply as Giric and nicknamed Mac Rath ("Son of Fortune"); fl. c.
 878-889), who was a king of the Picts or the king of Alba, at what is now Lochmaben.